 attractions - Kinuseo Falls.

-need to take Highway 52.
+1. To get to Kinuseo Falls, take Highway 52.
 Here we are driving on Highway 52 Southeast of

 Tumbler Ridge.
 Check the map to ensure you do not get confused, as